Bill Wright, Chair

 Glenn Rowley, Director

-Glenn Rowley is the Membership Director at the Bay Area Chamber of Commerce.
-Responsibilities include: membership recruitment and retention.
-Glenn joined the Chamber staff in 2016.
-His colorful career includes five years in the Insurance Restoration industry, eight years as an Insurance Agent with Farm Bureau Insurance, and five years in Finance and Insurance prior to that.
+Glenn Rowley is the Supervisor of Bangor Township.
+His colorful career includes joining the Bay Area Chamber of Commerce staff in 2016 where he was the Membership Director responsible for membership recruitment and retention, additionally he worked for five years in the Insurance Restoration industry, eight years as an Insurance Agent with Farm Bureau Insurance, and five years in Finance and Insurance prior to that.
 Upon graduating from John Glenn High School, he completed his secondary education at Delta College, Central Michigan University, and Saginaw Valley State University.
-He is the Vice President of the Kawkawlin River Watershed Association, Chairman of Annual Kawkawlin River Cleanup, Co-Chair of the Small Business Council of the Bay Area Chamber of Commerce, Unit Commissioner with the Boy Scouts of America, Board member for the John Glenn Booster Club, President of the Tri City League, a volunteer with a number of charitable organizations, and Member of Grace United Methodist Church.
+He is the past Vice President of the Kawkawlin River Watershed Association, Chairman of Annual Kawkawlin River Cleanup, Co-Chair of the Small Business Council of the Bay Area Chamber of Commerce, Unit Commissioner with the Boy Scouts of America, Board member for the John Glenn Booster Club, President of the Tri City League, a volunteer with a number of charitable organizations, and Member of Grace United Methodist Church.
 Glenn’s interests include; boating, biking, walking, bowling, golfing, and cooking.
 He lives in Bangor Township with his wife Samantha and children, Andrew and Addison.